-- Considered to be an indoor plant, Phalaenopsis will also be quite happy outdoors during the summer months.
+- The Phalaenopsis orchid will also be quite happy outdoors during the summer months.

 - In any case, select a luminous location but without any direct sun.

-The Phalaenopsis orchid can bloom again after its first bearing of flowers if these guidelines are followed:
+Phalaenopsis orchid can bloom again after its first blooming:

-If this is already the second time the flower blooms, cut short the stem on which the flowers were born.
+If this is already the second time the flower blooms, cut the flower scape all the way back to the main stem.